cmolodo/covid-19/README.md

 No data was provided for 2020-08-23, due to a server/system upgrade over the weekend.
 Numbers are linearly interpolated based on values 2020-08-22 and 2020-08-24 and adjusted to match state total, since the reported daily numbers for 2020-08-24 simply reflect the difference between 2020-08-24 and 2020-08-22 rather than true daily values.

 Due to a technical issue, 24800 lab results (positive and negative) were delayed and could not be included in the 2021-01-29 report, but are included in the 2021-01-30 report.
 The numbers for 2021-01-29 are therefore artifically lower than reality, and the numbers for 2021-01-30 are artifically higher.

+Due to a reporting issue, on 2021-03-02 863 cases previously counted positive have been corrected to be negative and removed from the total confirmed cases.

 ##### Quest Reporting Error